 I selected “Avenir Book” as our default English typeface because of its optimal height and width.
 “Valera Round” has the friendly feel that I wanted but the wide letters took up too much space.
 “Source Sans Pro” regular is more narrow and lightweight and has that professional cleanness.
 Avenir is a perfect balance of these two styles of font.

-Font-size optimisation was however the biggest challenge in designing for mobile reading.
+Font-size optimisation was the biggest challenge in designing for mobile reading.
 The length of the text varied not only with phone screen sizes but also with the word counts on individual pages.
 To make the reading experience consistent across all technical variations, I had to work with engineering to define a font size relative to screen resolution for each mobile device.

-Our blue, orange and grey brand colours were used consistently and minimally to keep the design interesting but simple enough to let the colourful illustrations shine.
 With a few colour options, I was careful to keep the colour representations straightforward.
 For example, blue is used for highlighting words in native language and orange for translations.
 Gradients of grey are used tactically to catch the users’ eyes with the elements’ hierarchy and clarity.

 I used boxes to encapsulate vocabulary and learning items.
 This presented a challenge of how to make each type of boxes stylistically distinct.
 The translation box is kept minimalist but not too flat with a subtle use of light shadow.
 This helps to highlight the translated words without distracting the user’s attention from the reading passage.